lj-ditrapani/SWE430/markdown/example2.markdown

 "Rewrite" Function
 ------------------

 Our code works fine if we allow numerals to be repeated 4 times and ignore the Subtractive rules.
-Instead of changing our code, let's create a rewrite function that rewrites normal roman numerals by removing subtractive pairs and replacing them by the 4 symbol equivalent.
+Instead of changing our existing code, let's create a `rewrite()` function that rewrites normal roman numerals by removing subtractive pairs and replacing them by the 4 symbol equivalent.

+For example, if the `rewrite('IV')` will return `IIII` and `rewrite('IX')` will return `VIIII`.

-We start by writing the test.
+We start by writing the test for the `rewrite()` function.

     // test.js
     test('Rewrite function', function() {